-- MICA (support for individuals with Dual Diagnosis)
+- MICA (support for individuals with Dual Diagnoses)

 What is program like?

 Mel’s Place is both a gathering place and a gateway to support.
-People hanging out at Mel’s Place are usually focused on staying positive and keeping out of trouble.
+People attending Mel’s Place are usually focused on staying positive.

-Our workers are on your side and ready to answer questions—they aren’t just going to send you somewhere else or put you down.
+Our workers are on your side and ready to answer questions—they aren’t just going to send you somewhere else, they understand that in some cases, this is the last chance to get people back on their feet.
 If we can help by paying for your birth certificate or giving you a mailing address to receive it, we’re happy to.

 How do I participate?

 Mel’s Place is at the Family Partnership Center, 29 North Hamilton Street, Poughkeepsie.
 The entrance is at the back of the building, and there’s a smoking area outside.
 We’re open 365 days a year, from 7 AM to 7 PM—just walk in.
-There’s a free shuttle to and from the overnight shelter so that you don’t have to worry about transit.
+There’s free transportation, provided via a shuttle or vouchers, to and from the overnight shelter so that you don’t have to worry about transit.

 If you’re having trouble finding the entrance or not sure where to go, just walk into the front doors of the Center and someone will be happy to direct or guide you there!